INTO-CPS-Association/DTaaS/client/README.md

 # Introduction

 Client (frontend) for Digital Twin as a Service (DTaaS) software.
-This software shall be used for creating a Digital Twin support platform.
+This software shall be used for providing a single page web application for the Digital Twin support platform.

-This is a mono repo containing code for the client (web browser).

 ---